Charting Fibonacci Pullback Levels on Gold (XAUUSD) Trends in Both Upward and Downward Directions

 This Fibonacci retracement instrument will be applied across the charted trajectory of the Gold price movement, consistent with the specifics of the ensuing examples.

-How to Draw Fibonacci Retracement Levels on an Upward Market Trend
+How to Mark Fibonacci Retracement Levels on a Chart Showing an Upward Market Trajectory

 In the picture below, the XAUUSD Gold price is moving up between points 1 and 2, and then after point 2, it goes back down to the 50.00% Fib retracement level pull back area, and then it keeps moving up in the original and first upwards trend.
 Notice that this indicator is drawn from point 1 to 2 in the Gold price trend (Upwards trend).